sheidmann/tcrmpDataEntry/README.md

 * A user with manager privileges can view field progress by site.

-* Any user can enter fish transect, rover, and algae height data, and view and edit previously entered data.
+* Any user can enter fish transect, rover, coral health, and algae height data, and view and edit previously entered data.

 * Fish data is checked against theoretical abundances, minimum sizes, and maximum sizes as it is entered.